tusonggao/git_usage/readme.txt

 Add a new line in dev_new1 branch.
 Add a new line in hotfix1 branch.
 Add a new line in feature1 branch.

+Find a bug, I fixed it.
+Pls check it.